 In 2010, I successfully competed for the prestigious Hubert H. Humphrey Fellowship, specializing in Human Trafficking Policy and Prevention, with the University of Minnesota, as my host University.
 During my fellowship year, I decided to apply and make a commitment of action at the Clinton Global Initiative University (CGI U) to counter human trafficking, build a rehabilitation center for survivors of human trafficking, train law enforcement and create awareness about human trafficking.

 Promoting education is a key component of my CGI commitment and to date, with the support of partners like Books For Africa and Sir Emeka Offor Foundation, I have been able to deliver over 69,000 books for the education of vulnerable children including victims of human trafficking.
 I wouldn’t be where I am without an education

 I also work with women who have survived the Lord’s Resistance Army conflict in Northern Uganda.
 Having been displaced at an earlier age, I know what it means to be homeless.
-So working with 22 displaced women, we started the Huts for Peace Program: women building their own housing (huts) using locally available materials.
+So working with 22 displaced women, we started the Huts for Peace Program; women build their own housing (huts) using locally available materials.

 One of the biggest challenges in Uganda is the lack of shelters to provide support to survivors repatriated following their trafficking abroad.
-In 2013, a total number of 837 victims of trafficking were registered by the Trafficking in Persons Office, 429 of who were victims of transnational trafficking, including 322 females.
+In 2013, the Trafficking in Persons Office registered a total number of 837 victims of trafficking; 429 of who were victims of transnational trafficking, including 322 females.
 My current mission is to establish/build a rehabilitation center for survivors – The Dream Revival Center (DRC).

 This center will provide comprehensive care to survivors, encompassing the physical, psychological, health and social services.
-The center will offer shelter in which repatriated female survivors of human trafficking can temporarily stay to access support services, rebuild their confidence and emotional wellbeing and revive their dreams.
+The center will offer shelter in which repatriated female survivors of human trafficking can temporarily stay; they can access support services, rebuild their confidence and emotional wellbeing and revive their dreams.